fawtytoo/Midiplay/README.md

 This project can play both MUS and MIDI files due to their similar structure.
 MIDI type 0 & 1 files are supported; type 2 is unknown due to lack of suitable files to test with.
 Similarly, Midiplay does not handle the SMPTE format.

+Also supports the RMI file format; RMI is a RIFF wrapper for MIDI.

 ### Inspiration
 The inspiration for this project came from the original DOOM source code.